-Outlook mobile app for Android and iOS offers a right balance between its utility and feature power.
-The app apart from a brand-new design boasts an intuitive UI that makes it extremely easy to navigate through it while on the go.
+Outlook mobile app for Android and iOS offers the right balance between its utility and feature power.
+The app, apart from a brand-new design, boasts an intuitive UI that makes it extremely easy to navigate through it while on the go.
 If required, you can further optimize this experience.
 While the same procedure may be followed for an Android phone, we are covering the steps for an iPhone.

 Optimize the Outlook mobile app for iOS device

 Once you have downloaded and set up email in Outlook for iOS, you can customize the mobile app to stay connected the way you want.
 Scroll through the handy tips below to optimize the app for your mobile.